 - Dinner clubs

-- Amateur sports clubs, such as hunting, fishing, tennis, swimming, etc
+- Amateur sports clubs, such as hunting, fishing, tennis, and swimming

 - Yacht clubs

 - Hobby clubs such as model railroaders or gardening

 All these types of clubs must be member-based.
 They can't provide a public service or community benefit beyond serving their members.
 Organizations must submit proof that they serve a limited membership in order to qualify for tax-exempt status.

 There are several benefits to setting up a nonprofit social club.
 A for-profit club has to pay taxes when it raises membership dues, or when it assesses members extra fees to make building repairs, but a nonprofit social club can usually avoid these taxes.